mynaxall/sigterra-web/README.md

 ## Building for production

-To optimize the Sigterra application for production, run:
+To optimize the sigterra_web application for production, run:

     ./gradlew -Pprod clean bootRepackage